 During this period, the Tharus were extremely oppressed by the ruling class.
 They had to obey their landlords, which sometimes entailed toiling on the farm in long hours with very little pay.
 Landlords would take the entire crops that the Tharus had cultivated, leaving them to starve.

-Chaudhary tells us that back then, the Tharu people had only two options – leave and face the unknown or stay and endure the torture.
-Many Tharus opted to embark on a journey, which eventually led them to the Naya Muluk, an area regained from the British India that had been previously annexed from Nepal.
+Chaudhary tells us that back then, the Tharu people had only two options – leave and face the unknown or stay and endure the torment.
+Many Tharus opted to embark on a journey, which eventually led them to the Naya Muluk in southwest Nepal, an area regained from British India that had been previously annexed from Nepal.

-Landlords who were then left behind by their labour realized the value of land for the Tharu people.
+Landlords who were then left behind by their labour realised the value of land for the Tharu people.
 They then pushed for policy recommendations to the former King Mahendra Shah, highlighting the importance of secure land rights for the Tharus.
-Chaudhary said this was how the Tenancy Rights Provision was first conceptualized and implemented as Law.
+Chaudhary said this was how the Tenancy Rights Provision was first conceptualised and implemented as Law.
 However, this situation did not solve the Tharus’ plight.

 After telling this story of loss, signs of aggression were clearly evident throughout his face.
 "I have been struggling to get my own land for long."
 He pushed for a fair share of tenant land but could not convince the landlords.
 Chaudhary then turned to activism, uniting fellow villagers, lobbying political leaders and visiting government offices in the hopes that he could register land in his name.